“Your ukuleles are 10 out of 10 on sound, feel, and craftsmanship!”

 Port Orford cedar

-Native to a tiny strip of coastal Oregon, very stiff and light, highly fragrant, and prized among other things for Japanese temple building, POC is a very fine wood.
+Native to a tiny strip of coastal Oregon, very stiff, long sustain, highly fragrant, and prized among other things for Japanese temple building, POC is a very fine wood.
 Your case will be fragrant forever, make sure you like it!

 Western redcedar is another outstanding wood (especially for nylon stringed instruments), admired for developing a full warm sound sooner than spruce.
 Relatively soft, it wears more easily from right hand contact, especially flamenco-like percussion techniques.
 There are effective ways to address this, including tap plates, pick guards, and thin plastic film that stays in place from static charge.